-With One Push function, white balance is adjusted and fixed according to the scene the camera sees at the moment.
+With One Push function, white balance is adjusted and fixed according to the scene the currently sees.
 This function is best for situations with minimal scene changes and continuous lighting.
 The function is suitable for light sources with any kind of color temperature.
 Follow the steps below to set the white balance.

-- Point the camera to the monitoring area. - Select One Push in the White Balance setting menu - Click the button to adjust the color tone of the live images.
+- Point the camera to the monitoring area. - Select One Push in the White Balance setting menu - Click the other button to adjust the color tone of the live images.

+NOTE!
 In this mode, the value of white balance will not change as the scene or the light source varies.
-Therefore, users might have to re-adjust the white balance by clicking the state button again when needed.
+Therefore, users might have to re-adjust the white balance by clicking the o button again when needed.